RoboCoin/robocoin-connector/README.md

 check the "Test Mode" box.

-To run the connector with a mock version of the Bitstamp API, which simply echoes calls instead of sending HTTP requests, from the Configuration page, check the "Test Mode" box.
+To run the connector with a mock version of the Bitstamp API, which simply echoes calls instead of sending HTTP requests, from the Configuration page, specify your API keys and check the "Test Mode" box.

 ## Installation